Blitzy/unity-radialcontroller/README.md

 To get started using a Radial Controller in your own Unity Project do the following:

+### Installation Option 1:

+Download & import the latest `.unitypackage` from the GitHub releases page of this repository.

+### Installation Option 2:

 1. Copy this folder to your project's Asset folder:
     - `RadialControllerUnity/RadialController`
 2. Copy this executable to your project's StreamingAssets folder.
     - `RadialControllerUnity/StreamingAssets/RadialControllerServer.exe`

+### How to use

-3. In your Unity scene, attach the `RadialController` component to a GameObject.
+1. In your Unity scene, attach the `RadialController` component to a GameObject.
-4. Hook up event handlers to the various `RadialController` components UnityEvents and do all your Unity game logic from there.
+2. Hook up event handlers to the various `RadialController` components UnityEvents and do all your Unity game logic from there.

 ## How does it work
 When you play your Unity project, the `RadialController` Unity component will attempt to create a bridge to communicate with the Radial Controller device depending on the platform being run on.